Arkaeriit/reflet/README.md

 ### Word size
 To be able to work, a Reflet processor needs a connection to some RAM (or RAM and ROM) where values can be stored and machine code can be read.
 This document describes no word size for a Reflet processor.
 The Reflet processor word size should be 8 bits times a power of two.
 The memory should have a data bus the same size as the processor word size.
-Except in the case of overflows, Reflet machine code should work with Reflet processor of any word size.
+As the instruction size is always 8 bits regardless of the CPU's word size, Reflet machine code could work with Reflet processor of any word size.

 ### Alignment
-To ease the utilization of memory, the memory access should be aligned to the size of the access.
+To ease the utilization of memory, the memory access should be aligned to the size of the word.
 For example, when trying to manipulate 8-bit values, any address is valid.
 But when trying to manipulate 32-bit values, access should be aligned on 32 bits.

 The access to data smaller than the word size, a module of the CPU handles this assuming that the memory output data from an address aligned to the word size.
 The address outputed by the CPU should be masked before addressing the memory.
 For example, in the case of a 16-bit CPU.